chanchadsahil7/DearO/README.md

 ## limitations

 1) for now connection to mongo db is opened and closed for each request which should be changed to a server session.
-×
-Drag and Drop
-The image will be downloaded by Fatkun